A stack of THE BEST Eggless Chocolate Chip Cookies sits next to a glass of milk.

 I ALWAYS have frozen cookie dough in my freezer.
 To do so,

-- Remove the balls of cookie dough from the freezer and transfer them to a labeled and dated airtight container or freezer plastic bag.
+Prepare the cookie dough according to the recipe’s instructions.
+Use a spring-loaded cookie scoop to portion out balls of dough onto a parchment-lined rimmed baking sheet.
+Place the tray of cookie dough balls in the freezer.
+Freeze until firm and solid, around one hour.
+Remove the balls of cookie dough from the freezer and transfer them to a labeled and dated airtight container or freezer plastic bag.
 You can store cookie dough in the freezer for up to 8 weeks.
+When ready to bake them, pull them out and bake them frozen as directed; just add a couple of minutes to the baking time.

 Frequently Asked Questions

-The secret to gooey chocolate chip cookies is to not over-bake them.
+The secret to gooey chocolate chip cookies is not to over-bake them.
 Bake JUST until golden around the outside.
 The cookies might still look a little raw in the center, but once they cool, they will be perfect.

 The secret to making chunky chocolate chip cookies is to refrigerate the cookie dough for at least 24 hours up to 48 hours.
 Also, make sure you measure the ingredients properly, that the butter is not too soft (warm), and for any reason, do not over-mix the dough or overbake the cookies.